+As the only health system designed for kids in the Washington, DC, metropolitan area, we believe every child should be cared for by professionals who have devoted their career to children’s medicine.
 At Children’s National Health System, we are dedicated to providing the best pediatric care for our patients, families, and community.
 We are the premier provider of pediatric care in the region and the only freestanding children’s hospital between Philadelphia and Atlanta.

-We’re home to numerous institutes, centers and specialized units featuring innovative physicians, nurses, and academic experts working together to find better ways to prevent, treat and cure different conditions:
+We’re home to numerous institutes, centers, and specialized units featuring innovative physicians, nurses, and academic experts working together to find better ways to prevent, treat, and cure different conditions:

-Children’s Research Institute is our academic arm that focuses on translational research, clinical, and community studies and oversees the educational activities and academic affairs of Children's and the Department of Pediatrics at the George Washington University School of Medicine and Health Sciences.
+Children’s Research Institute is our academic arm that focuses on translational research, clinical, and community studies and oversees the educational activities and academic affairs of Children's and the Department of Pediatrics at The George Washington University School of Medicine and Health Sciences.

 Child Health Advocacy Institute identifies and studies threats facing children, and develops and implements programs to address those threats.
 It was established more than 40 years ago as the nation’s first hospital-based office focused exclusively on child health advocacy.

 We’re consistently ranked among the best pediatric hospitals in America by U.S.News & World Report.
 We’re also recognized by the American Nurses Credentialing Center as a Magnet® designated hospital, the highest level of recognition for nursing excellence that a medical center can achieve.